So you’ve finished editing your video and you’re ready to send it out into the world. But what do all those different settings mean?

 It isn’t hard to export a video in Premiere Pro, but there sure are a lot of options to choose from.
 Which settings are important and which should be ignored?

 If you haven’t yet grabbed a free demo of Premiere Pro, go ahead and do that now so you can follow along.
-Just follow the link below for a 7 day free trial.

 If you’d prefer to follow along with a short video tutorial, you can find that below.